Shuja ibn Wahb

-Shujāʿ ibn Wahb al-Asadī (Arabic: شجاع بن وهب الأسدي) (died 633 CE) was a prominent companion of Islamic prophet Muhammad in the pre-Islamic era, who participated in all the famous wars, including Badr and Uhud.
+Shujāʿ ibn Wahb al-Asadī (Arabic: شجاع بن وهب الأسدي) (died 633 CE) was a prominent companion of the Islamic prophet Muhammad in the pre-Islamic era, who participated in wars including Badr and Uhud.
 Some sources also suggest that Muhammad sent him as a messenger with letters to most of the world's king kings at that time.
-Also, a hadith narrated by Imam al-Zuhri revealed that Shuja was the messenger of Muhammad sent to the Persian king Khosrow II.
+Also, a hadith narrated by Imam al-Zuhri said that Shuja was the messenger of Muhammad sent to the Persian king Khosrow II.
 He was the one who handed over the letter sent by Muhammad to Khosrow.

 Biography

-Shuja ibn Wahab's real name is Shuja and the nickname is Abu Wahab.
+Shuja ibn Wahab's real name was Shuja and his nickname was Abu Wahab.
 His father name was Wahab ibn Rabi’ah.
-In the age of ignorance days, his descendants were contracted to the Banu Abd-Shams clan of Quraysh.
+In the pre-Islamic times, his descendants were contracted to the Banu Abd-Shams clan of Quraysh.

-Shuja was one of those who converted to Islam in the early stages of Islam.
+Shuja was an early convert to Islam.
 Forced to torture the idolaters of Mecca, Shuja went to Habsha with the second group of hijratis.
-During their habsha stay, when there were rumours that all the inhabitants of Mecca had accepted Muhammad's loyalty, the love of the homeland drew him to Mecca, as many did.
-When he came to Mecca, he found that the news was completely false.
-After staying in Mecca for a few days, he safely migrated to Medina.
-After his migration to Yathrib developed his religious fraternal relationship with Hazrat Aws.
+During their habsha stay, when there were rumours that all the inhabitants of Mecca had accepted Muhammad's loyalty, he went to Mecca.
+When he arrived he found that the news was false, and after staying in Mecca for a few days he safely migrated to Medina.
+After his migration to Yathrib he developed a religious fraternal relationship with Hazrat Aws.

-He was entrusted with the responsibility of eliminating to Banu Amir a group of Bani Hawains in the month of Rabiʽ al-Awwal in 8th Hijri, which is known as Expedition of Shuja ibn Wahb al-Asadi.
-Bani Hawains had placed the tent at Rassi, five days away from Medina.
-Shuja suddenly arrived one day, hiding during the day with twenty-four brave mujahideens, and travelling in the evening.
+He was entrusted with eliminating the Banu Amir a group of Bani Hawains in the month of Rabiʽ al-Awwal in 8th Hijri, which is known as Expedition of Shuja ibn Wahb al-Asadi.
+Bani Hawains were camped at Rassi, five days away from Medina.
+Shuja hid during the day with twenty-four soldiers, travelling in the evening.
 They defeated the enemy forces and snatched a large number of camels, sheep and goats and brought them to Medina.
-The quantity of loot's goods can be estimated by the fact that fifteen camels fell on each mujahid's share, among other things.
+The quantity of the loot is indicated by the fact that fifteen camels eye in each soldier's share.